Jeremiah Chapter 48

 Verses 11-12: Like wine that had been allowed to settle on its sediments, in order that it might gain strength and flavor before being strained and poured into a new wineskin (compare Isa.
 25:6; Zeph.
 1:12), so “Moab” had been allowed to remain in its land.
 However, the “vessel” of Moab would soon be poured out and be broken by invaders.
 The Moabite kingdom ceased with the conquest of Nebuchadrezzar.
 Centuries later the area was occupied by the famed Nabateans, under whom the land flourished once again, perhaps a harbinger of God’s gracious restoration of the area in the end times (compare verse 47).

 Moab was not taken from suffering to suffering so that her bitter dregs would be removed through the purging of pain.
-Thus, the nation was settled into the thickness and bitterness of its own sin.
+Instead, the nation was settled into the thickness and bitterness of its own sin.
 Judgment from God was coming to smash them.

 Jeremiah 48:11 “Moab hath been at ease from his youth, and he hath settled on his lees, and hath not been emptied from vessel to vessel, neither hath he gone into captivity: therefore his taste remained in him, and his scent is not changed.”